-The new pathway options will build on the best elements of VCAL including flexible applied learning approaches, while delivering enhanced curriculum design to equip students with 21st century capabilities and in-demand skills for the future world of work.
+The VCE Vocational Major will develop students' personal and practical life skills.
+It will help to prepare them for the next important stage of their lives.
+The new pathway option will build on the best elements of VCAL including flexible applied learning approaches, while delivering enhanced curriculum design to equip students with the 21st century capabilities and in-demand skills for the future world of work.